misiektoja/instagram_monitor/docs/troubleshooting.md

 When a check fails, Instagram Monitor prints the error, a `To fix:` action and a `Guide:` link where one applies, then retries automatically at the next interval.
 You do not need to restart the tool.
 A command in the fix text matches how you installed the tool and carries the `--config-file` or `--env-file` you started with, so it can be pasted as it is.

-Every other problem reads the same way.
-A setting the tool cannot use, a file it cannot read or write, a mail or webhook delivery that failed, a proxy it cannot reach and an optional library that is missing all print `* Error:` with what went wrong, a `To fix:` action and a `Guide:` link.
+Every other problem reads the same way: all print `* Error:` with what went wrong, a `To fix:` action and a `Guide:` link.
 A problem the run recovers from prints `* Warning:` with the same two lines under it.
-A missing library names the exact install command for the Python you are running.
-Secret values are removed from all of it.

 A failure the tool could not place still names an action: it asks you to re-run with `--debug` and links the page explaining the output modes.

 Failures show an error and a `To fix:` action.
 A continuing outage produces a `* Monitoring degraded` reminder once an hour, even when the [liveness reminder](usage.md#liveness-reminder) is switched off. `* Monitoring recovered` marks recovery.
 Follow any new instructions if the failure changes.

-A redirect or a rejected request usually means the saved session.
-When the failure was not recognized well enough to suggest anything else, the `To fix:` line names the session and the exact re-import command instead.
-That command shows the Firefox import because nothing records which browser your session came from, and it names the other supported browsers next to it.
-Replace `--browser firefox` with `chrome`, `brave` or `chromium` when your session lives in one of those.

 A message naming `Could not resolve host` means the machine could not look up Instagram's address.
 This is a DNS problem on your side rather than an Instagram block.
 It is common on devices that start monitoring before the network is fully up, such as a Raspberry Pi booting from cold.
 Check that name lookups work: